EDUCBA Logo

 Explanation:

 • CTE_name: We define the name to be given to the common table expression.
 The names of the columns follow the common table expression.
-The column name list is an optional list.
+The column name list is optional.

 • CTE_SQL_statement_definition: We define the SQL statement, which returns the result set inside the body of the WITH clause.
 The CTE_SQL_statement_definition becomes the names of the column list of the common table expression if we have not defined the column names after the names of the common table expression.